eshedmargalit/paperaweek/README.md

 GOOGLE_CLIENT_SECRET=
 COOKIE_KEY=
 MONGO_URI=
-REACT_APP_MSCOG_KEY1=
 ```

-The first two keys are obtained by setting up a Google OAuth account, the cookie key can be any arbitrary string, the Mongo URI is obtained after setting up a MongoDB instance, and the MSCOG key refers to a Microsoft Academic Knowledge API key.
+The first two keys are obtained by setting up a Google OAuth account, the cookie key can be any arbitrary string, and the Mongo URI is obtained after setting up a MongoDB instance.

 #### Mongo Databases